kristinejosami/first-git-project/.github/pull_request_template.md

 # Checklist:

-- [ ] My code follows the style guidelines of this project(Expample)
+- [ ] My code follows the style guidelines of this project(Example)